Emilinya/topomax/README.md

 # Topomax

-This is a topology optimization program based on the paper *Proximal Galerkin: A structure-preserving finite element method for pointwise bound constraints* by Brendan Keith and Thomas M. Surowiec.
+This is a topology optimization program based algorithm 8 from the paper *Proximal Galerkin: A structure-preserving finite element method for pointwise bound constraints* by Brendan Keith and Thomas M. Surowiec.
 It uses design files to define the boundary conditions and other parameters for your optimization problem in an easy-to-read way.

 ## Usage/Examples